revloc02/dndMarkdown/colver-5e-homebrew.md

  <div class='back-cover-header'>

-  A Deeper Darkness
+  Colver House Rules
  </div>

  <div class='back-cover-text'>

-A Deeper Darkness is a rules compendium designed to create a mechanical framework for 5e that is more suited to player driven action, giving players more interesting storytelling options and mechanical choices both in combat and out.
-These rules work best in for dangerous dark fantasy where players are pushed to their limits, and use their wits to barely survive by the skin of their teeth.
+A rules compendium designed to create a mechanical framework for 5e that is more suited to player driven action, giving players more interesting storytelling options and mechanical choices both in combat and out.
+These rules work best in for dangerous fantasy where characters are pushed to their limits, and players use their wits, creativity, and inginuity.

 All copyrights reserved for WotC and various artists.

-Contact: bucceriadam@gmail.com
+Contact: forestcolver@gmail.com
  </div>

  <div class='back-cover-diamond' style='top: 679px;'></div>